doxenix/mlflow-stock-predictions/README.md

 First clone my repo on your computer:
 * `git clone git@github.com:doxenix/mlflow-stock-predictions.git`

 We'll work locally, so make sure you already have installed all needed libraries.
-If you using conda or python 3.6+ just:
+I recommend using conda environment.
+* Create new conda environment: `create --name myenv`
+* `conda activate myenv`
-* `pip install -r req.txt`
+* `pip install -r req.txt` (if you got any error during installation try: `pip install -r req.txt --user` or try with `sudo`)

 Step 1 - Train and Track the model
 -------------------